AlbertArakelyan/AlbertArakelyan/README.md

 |[How I Learn Effectively: Building Real Needs With New Skills](https://www.albertarakelyan.com/blog/how-i-learn-effectively-building-real-needs-with-new-skills-5)| [5 Challenging Assessments from My Adobe Interview Process](https://www.albertarakelyan.com/blog/5-challenging-assessments-from-my-adobe-interview-process-4)  | [Is There a create-react-app for Node.js?
 Yes, and Here's How to Use It](https://www.albertarakelyan.com/blog/is-there-a-create-react-app-for-nodejs-3)  |

 ---
 “I believe in building a welcoming and supportive ecosystem for every developer.
-Whether you’re just starting or a seasoned pro, let’s grow together!”
+Whether you’re just starting or a seasoned pro, let’s grow together!
+If you need help navigating GitHub or want to get involved in open source, I’m always happy to help.”